reduxframework/redux-framework/README.md

 ## New to Version 4.3 ##
 * METABOXES!
+* REPEATER EXTENSION!
 * Gutenberg Template Library updated to the new Extendify library.
 See more information here about this upgrade and how to access the legacy library: [https://redux.io/gutenberg-template-library-upgrade](https://redux.io/gutenberg-template-library-upgrade).

-## Beta testing instructions for Metaboxes ##
+## Beta testing instructions for the Repeater extension ##
-* Metaboxes config is includes in the sample config.
-Demo metaboxes are viewable on pages and posts when the demo panel is active.
+* Repeater config is includes in the sample config.
-* If you are already using the Metaboxes extension of Redux Pro, there is nothing you need to update.
-The version of Metaboxes within the Redux core will override both the extension and Pro.
+* If you are already using the Repeater extension of Redux Pro, there is nothing you need to update.
+The version of the Repeater field within the Redux core will override both the extension and Pro.
-* Please verify metaboxes in your existing project still function normally.
+* Please verify the repeater field in your existing project still function normally.
 * Please do not use this code in your production releases yet.
 Internal beta testing for your organization fine and encouraged.

 ## New to Version 4.2 ##